Skip to main content

 • Schedule: They all set a daily measurement for their work.
 The measurement was in length of time, words or pages.

-• Ernest Hemmingway limited his time to 500 words a day
+• Ernest Hemingway limited his time to 500 words a day

 Author